microsoft/EPPC23-ALM/lab-03/README.md

     ![](./assets/checker-sarif-error.png)

+    That is correct, because the formula that was used for navigation didn't work correctly.
+This is a good example of how you can catch errors before you deploy a solution to others.

 The SARIF-viewer tells us that we can review the issues in design mode of the app.
 We won't do that now, but these issues can be found by selecting the **App checker** icon, and selecting the **chevron ＞** next to Formulas.

 ![](./assets/checker-app-checker-formulas.png)